 “Let’s say someone bought a unit in Tower I for $700,000 and wanted to resell it for $900,000,” The person would sign an agreement with a minimum price of $900,000, but the brokerage firm and the developers would list it for $1.4 million.
 So when buyers looked at Tower II they said, ‘Wow, the prices for these units are going up fast.”

-The developers have in fact monopolized resales by restricting buyer/speculators from listing their condos through the (MLS) Multiple Listing Service.
-Today there are 40 units listed on the MLS with a few coming from Trump Tower II (15800 Collins Avenue).
-Prices are very good for new luxury oceanfront real estate with 2 bedrooms starting in the high $500’s and selling in the low $500’s while 3 bedrooms on high floors startaround $900 USD.
-The highest asking price today is unit #1201 at $2.297M just under 3,000 square feet (This agent/owner is dreaming!).
+The developers have, in fact, monopolized resales by restricting buyers/speculators from listing their condos through the (MLS) Multiple Listing Service.
+Today there are 40 units listed on the MLS, with a few coming from Trump Tower II (15800 Collins Avenue).
+Prices are very good for new luxury oceanfront real estate with 2 bedrooms starting in the high $ 500s and selling in the low $ 500s while 3 bedrooms on high floors start around USD $900.
+Today’s highest asking price is unit #1201 at $2.297M, just under 3,000 square feet (This agent/owner is dreaming!).

 The new Trump Tower I (16001 Collins Avenue) signage out front clearly represents Trump Tower I and seems to be a costly investment only to see it removed.
 I tend to think it will remain Trump Towers, but also I’m interested in seeing what happens over the next few years.
 Remember the ‘White Diamond’ now known as ‘Akoya’?
 It could happen… Let us know what you think about it or if you’re involved in this project!
 Oh, btw, if you haven’t subscribed to this blog yet, do it now!
 If you’d like new blog updates once available, you can be notified by email or RSS feed (see upper left column) every time a new posting occurs.
 1.888.38.DREAM